lmaertin/python-pooldose/README.md

 Other SEKO PoolDose models may work but are untested.
 The client uses JSON mapping files to adapt to different device models and firmware versions (see e.g. `src/pooldose/mappings/model_PDPR1H1HAW100_FW539187.json`).

-> **Note:** The other JSON files in the `docs/` directory define the default English names for the data keys of the PoolDose devices.
-These mappings are used for display and documentation purposes.
+> **Note:** The JSON files in the mappings directory define the device-specific data keys and their human-readable names for different PoolDose models and firmware versions.

 ## Security